 Mountain Hikes and Scenic Lookouts

-Though some trails climb steeply, you’ll be rewarded with sweeping panoramas that make every breath worth it—Stonewall Peak and Lake Cuyamaca serve up alpine views, Torrey Pines offers coastal cliffs and chances to spot dolphins, and Mission Trails gives easy loops plus guided walks on weekends so you can choose effort or leisure.
-Lace up, pick a route that matches your hunger for challenge, and move with intentionality: hike Stonewall for sunrise light, wander Lake Cuyamaca’s ridges for open air, or time Torrey Pines for low tide and dolphin sighting.
-In spring, head east to Anza-Borrego where wildflowers explode across desert washes, a liberating palette under wide sky.
+Lace up, pick a route that matches your hunger for challenge, and move with purpose.
+Hike Stonewall for sunrise light, wander Lake Cuyamaca’s ridges for open air, or time Torrey Pines for low tide and dolphin sightings.
+In spring, head east to Anza-Borrego where wildflowers explode across desert washes under a wide-open sky.
 For quick, restorative views, drive or bike to Mt.
-Soledad and soak in a 360-degree sweep—bring a camera but also sit in silence.
-Carry water, a map, sun protection, and curiosity; these lookouts let you reclaim space and remember how vast freedom feels.
+Soledad and soak in a 360-degree sweep.
+Bring a camera but also sit in silence.
+Carry water, a map, sun protection, and curiosity.
+These lookouts let you reclaim space and remember how vast freedom feels.

 Chula Vista Elite Athlete Training Center Tours

-Free Guided Facility Tours
+Guided Facility Tours

-- Explore dorms, fields, and multipurpose venues.
+- Explore housing, training fields, and multipurpose venues on the 155-acre complex.

 Behind-the-Scenes Access